Pumpkin smoothies are eggnog for morning people.

 I love, love pumpkin.
 It has many wonderfully healthy qualities and a creamy consistency that makes it a wonderful treat, especially around the holiday season.
 I use pumpkin in multiple ways, but some of my favorites recipes are ones I make with kefir.
 Fermenting pumpkin is a way to enhance all the nutrients and add probiotics, too.
 Check out all the recipes and health facts about why you should be adding more pumpkin to your diet.

 My daughter Maci felt inspired after she went to Harry Potter World at Universal Studios.
 She fell in love with all the specialty drinks from the Harry Potter books.
 Drinks like Butter Beer and Pumpkin Juice were served on location there.
 Her favorite was Pumpkin Juice.
 She loved the flavor and was determined to make her own version of Pumpkin Juice Kombucha.
 She nailed the recipe and it is one of the most delicious and bubbly kombuchas ever!
-See below.
+See below at the bottom of the post for lots of recipes.

 Canned pumpkin (100% pumpkin, not pie filling) provides about 80 calories and 7 grams of soluble fiber per cup.
 There are two types of fiber.
 Insoluble fiber, which does not dissolve in water and is not fermented by the gut’s bacteria, and soluble fiber, which does dissolve in water and is broken down and fermented by colon bacteria.
 While both are good, the soluble fiber feeds the good bacteria and does many jobs that promote health such as attaching to cholesterol particles and taking them out of the body, helping to keep blood sugar stable, and many other jobs.
 Insoluble fiber has benefits such as staying intact and providing bulk which keeps you feeling full longer and providing bulk for your stools.